Salah Farhat: Political career

 In 1921, he was an elected member of the Executive Office of Destour in its Party's Legal Commission who campaigned for the benefit of the Turkish Red Crescent by raising funds and aid.

 In 1922, Farhat and Destour were accused of carrying out an anti-French political campaign by reconciling Destourian principles with communist claims.
 He formally denies any link between Destour and communism in several newspaper articles.

-In 1923, at the departure of Sheikh Thaalbi, founder of Destour, in exile, Farhat became deputy for Ahmed Safi as secretary general.
+In 1923, at the departure of Abdelaziz Thâalbi, founder of Destour, in exile, Farhat became deputy for Ahmed Safi as secretary general.

 On May 11, 1924, Destour decides to send Farhat, its Deputy Secretary General to France.
 This decision comes after the victory of the left in the French elections.
 He would congratulate the elected members of the Cartel des Gauches and the president of the Radical Party, Edouard Herriot, to expose Tunisian claims and prepare the ground for sending a new delegation to France.

 In the end of 1924, Farhat was part of the 3rd Tunisian delegation responsible for defending Tunisian claims in Paris to the French Government.
 The delegation is composed of Secretary General of Destour and head of the delegation Master Ahmed Safi, Deputy Secretary General Salah Farhat, and Taoufik Madani.
 Master Taieb Jémaïl is dismissed because the French Government accused him of colluding with Communists and double talk between the Arab press which is virulent in its attacks against colonialism and the French-speaking press.

-The colonial authorities tried several times to remove him from the Bar which would end his professional and political career; thus behead the Party of Destour.
+The colonial authorities tried several times to remove him from the Bar which would end his professional and political career; thus make it more difficult for the Party of Destour.

 After the split of Destour and the creation of the Neo Destour in 1934, Farhat was appointed to a commission to safeguard the unity of the party; all his efforts and those of Destour were in vain.

 In 1935, after the death of Ahmed Safi, Farhat was elected Secretary General of Destour, and later the president of Destour.

 He seconded Thâalbi upon his return to Tunisia in 1937 for the reunification of the national movement and the formation of a common front against colonialism.

 During World War II and the occupation of Tunisia by Axis troops, Farhat was appointed Minister of Justice to his highness Moncef Bey, who formed an independent government from all the political tendencies of the country; the first Ministry Chenik of it was from January 1, 1943, to May 14, 1943.